ChrisLGardner/AzureDscPullServerExtension/Extension/readme.md

 *Releases*
 1.0.x - Initial public release

-This is a VSTS build and release extension which allows you to publish PowerShell Desired State Configuration (DSC) configurattions to an Azure Automation pull server and then compile those configurations.
+This is a VSTS build and release extension which allows you to publish PowerShell Desired State Configuration (DSC) configurations to an Azure Automation pull server and then compile those configurations.

 The extension contains 2 tasks, Deploy Azure DSC Configuration and Compile Azure DSC MOF.